fatedier/frp/README.md

 This feature is for http proxy only.

-You can get user's real IP from HTTP request headers `X-Forwarded-For` and `X-Real-IP`.
+You can get user's real IP from HTTP request headers `X-Forwarded-For`.

 #### Proxy Protocol